voschezang/coding-handbook/collaboration/coaching.md

 **Needs (Maslow)**

 Purpose: understand where desires come from.
+See [desires](../psychology/desires.md).

 ```markdown
 List of